wpendl99/.github/profile/essentials/startUpSpec/startUpSpec.md

 ## ☑ Assignment

-Upload your elevator pitch, rough sketch images, and the URL for your GitHub startup repository to the Canvas assignment.
+Upload your elevator pitch, rough sketch images, and the URL for your GitHub start up repository to the Canvas assignment.

 ## Grading Rubric